osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### Where and How It Displays

-Subpages display in county or program sidebars.
+Subpages display in program sidebars.
 You can reorder subpages in the sidebar by clicking the “Reorder Pages” button at the bottom of the sidebar.

 ![Program Sidebar Screenshot](images/program-sidebar.png)